ealter/Elm-GUIs/paper/paper.md

 hover detection for DOM elements and how it can be extended to meet our needs.
 Section 5 explains our menu implementation in detail.
 Section 6 analyzes TodoFRP.
 Section 7 concludes with a notice to the Elm community.

-Sentences that need a home:
-We have opted for clarity and thoroughness over brevity.
-This paper uses both general, theory-bound techniques and practical hacks to achieve its goals.
-Elm compiles down to JavaScript to run in the browser.
-Executing Elm programs requires the compiled code as well as `elm-runtime.js` which is included with the compiler.

 # Elm for Functional Programmers